Making a map

 - Click the ‘+’ button to create a new (empty) segment.

 - Create Control Points along a segment with shift+click.
-Remember, all points are in 3D, make sure the points are in the center of the segment and in the correct imaging plane.
+Remember, all points are in 3D, make sure the control points are in the center of the segment and in the correct imaging plane.
 Ctrl+mouse wheel to zoom, click+drag to pan.

 - Move control points with right-click menu ‘Move’.